Emirbasogul/Emirbasogul/README.md

 ### Hi there 👋

-* 💻 3rd year Computer Engineering student at Istanbul Bilgi University
+* 💻 4th year Computer Engineering student at Istanbul Bilgi University
-* ⚡ Interested in Front-end web development and AI.
+* ⚡ Interested in Front-end web development, AI and RPA.
 * 😄 As a goal, In 2023 I will make my GitHub profile green :))

 <hr>